-- Food justice: We refer to the resolutions and actions of this Assembly. - As we are only beginning to understand the extent of the issue, our first priority should be to educate ourselves about the dynamics of food production and distribution in a globalized world. - We ask churches to support the work of LWF Department for World Service which is actively involved in diaconal work with those suffering from food injustice. - Climate change: We refer to the resolutions and actions of this Assembly. - HIV and AIDS: The rate of infection continues to exceed the rate of increased access to treatment.
+- Food justice: We refer to the resolutions and actions of this Assembly. - O As we are only beginning to understand the extent of the issue, our first priority should be to educate ourselves about the dynamics of food production and distribution in a globalized world. - We ask the member churches to be actively involved in diaconal work with those suffering from food injustice and support the work of the LWF Department for World Service. - Climate change: We refer to the resolutions and actions of this Assembly. - HIV and AIDS: The rate of infection continues to exceed the rate of increased access to treatment.
 Hence the following actions are all of paramount importance. - Churches are asked to maintain the awareness of the disease, counteracting stigma and marginalization and ensuring the inclusion in church and society of those infected. - Prevention, treatment and care must be given equal priority.
 We call on all churches to consider how best to act on prevention of HIV transmission in their specific contexts. - Political commitment to achieve universal access to treatment is waning.
 We call on all governments to fulfill the promises they have made in this regard.
-This will enable people with HIV to live full and productive lives for the benefit of society.
+This will enable people with HIV to live full and productive lives for the benefit of society. - The churches are invited to pursue their commitment to welcoming migrants who have emigrated for political, economic or climatic reasons.

 - The world we live in is God's ongoing creation of which we as creatures are a part.
 For our living, we rely on basic gifts that we cannot produce such as the atmosphere, fertile soil and clear water.
 We are creative creatures, capable of developing skills and inventing technology to improve our lives as well as to jeopardize them. - Jesus says, "I have come that you might have life in abundance" (Jn 10:10).
 As Christians we are called to be good stewards of God's creation and to share its gifts equitably.
-However, we have been polluting, exploiting and destroying God's creation, therefore decreasing biodiversity and causing the basic necessities of life to deteriorate. - We are acutely aware of the environmental, social and economic unsustainability of many current patterns of behavior and practices in our global village.
+However, we have been polluting, exploiting and destroying God's creation, therefore decreasing biodiversity and causing the basic necessities of life to deteriorate.

+- We are acutely aware of the environmental, social and economic unsustainability of many current patterns of behavior and practices in our global village.
 Our context today fails to provide a balance between these three pillars of sustainability.
-The ongoing global financial and economic crisis has shown us serious concerns regarding the unconstrained accumulation of wealth of the few at the expense of the many. - Illegitimate debts, incurred by unscrupulous lenders and borrowers, have plunged countries into deep financial crises, which are a major cause of hardship in affected societies.

-Greed is a sin that contributes to current unsustainable practices and systems, and therefore must be confronted.
+The ongoing global financial and economic crisis has shown us serious concerns regarding the unconstrained accumulation of wealth of the few at the expense of the many. - Illegitimate debts, incurred by unscrupulous lenders and borrowers, have plunged countries into deep financial crises, which are a major cause of hardship in affected societies. - Greed is a sin that contributes to current unsustainable practices and systems, and therefore must be confronted.
 It also fuels the injustice between rich and poor; between developed and developing countries and communities.
 We as Christians and churches repent of our complicity in this greed-driven culture.